rayoub/rupee/eval/results/benchmarks/README.md

 #### casp_vast_d199

-Subset of casp_d250 that includes all domains for which VAST returned 100 or more results.
+Subset of casp_d250 that includes all domains for which VAST, based on V-score, returned 100 or more results.